The Connection Between Parks and Health

 Capt.
 Newman encourages people to learn more about nature-based solutions and think about actions that they can take in their communities to address the threat of climate change—no matter how small they may seem.

 “It is the little things you do in your area of influence that bring the greatest impacts,” said Capt.
 Newman.
 “Those changes matter.”

 Changes can be as simple as switching to a natural pest control method in your backyard garden or biking to work instead of driving.
 You can go even further by thinking about your community’s natural resources.
 Are they accessible to all?
 What is needed to help your local green space adapt to climate change threats like rising sea levels, wildfire risk, or extreme heat?
 Capt.
 Newman said that parks face many competing demands for resources.
 Community engagement can be the key to moving a project forward.

 It’s also a good idea to look for opportunities to get kids involved so they can see firsthand the impact of conservation early on.
 Capt.
-Newman, who serves on NEEF’s Board of Directors, said the organization’s youth outreach makes a difference: “When kids understand the value of our natural resources, they take that with them in their lives no matter where they go.”
+Newman, who serves on NEEF’s Ex-Officio Board, said the organization’s youth outreach makes a difference: “When kids understand the value of our natural resources, they take that with them in their lives no matter where they go.”

 Learn More About Health and Nature-Based Solutions

 Learn more about how nature-based solutions can help parks and communities build resiliency and discover ways to get involved with these resources.

 - Nature-Based Solutions Resource Guide: Published in November 2022, this compilation contains 30 examples of ways that federal agencies have implemented nature-based solutions and links to a wide range of technical assistance.